Stamp duty for first-time buyers

 Are first-time home buyers exempt from buying stamp duty?

-What are stamp duty rates for first-time home buyers?
+When the stamp duty holiday is over, what are stamp duty rates for first-time home buyers?

 If you’re planning on applying for a mortgage to buy your first home, you may want to check your Equifax Credit Report & Score beforehand.
 Free for the first 30 days then £7.95 monthly, the credit report shows you your borrowing history, while the score gives you an indication of how creditworthy a lender may find you.